mcspronko/grav-plugin-newsletter/README.md

-# Notice
+# Notice - 2019
-This plugin is under development.
+The Newsletter plugin is under development.
 Pull requests and contributions are more than welcome.

 # Newsletter Plugin for Grav CMS
-Newsletter Plugin enables users fill in subscription form on a website based on Grav CMS.
+Newsletter Plugin provides a subscription functionality in order to subscribe to a newsletter.

 ## Installation